 If you think you can change the dates later, then let me warn you that changing the airline ticket comes with a heavy change fee.

-To conclude, I would just like to say that knowing the best day to buy airline tickets is only half the battle won.
+To conclude, the best day to buy airline tickets is only half the battle won.
 One needs to be alert and quick enough to grab the best deals.
 So, keep yourself informed and updated.
 Subscribe for an airfare alert, and the moment you get an e-mail notification, don't be lazy to book the seats later.

 A delay of even a few minutes can make you lose the low fare, and then you might have to book a higher fare for the same seat.
 This world is all about competition now, ain't it?
 And the irony is, when we plan to take a break to relax and fly away from our competitive daily schedule, we have to compete to book a flight at the lowest fare.